-In 1981, Project 714 was founded to address drug abuse in one Chattanooga high school.
+In 1981, Project 714 was founded to address substance abuse in one Chattanooga, TN high school.
 The organization evolved into STARS (Students Taking a Right Stand), a single-focus provider of substance abuse prevention and intervention mentorship programs.
-We learned that much destructive behavior is part of an overall problem in the lives of students – moral confusion, a lack of positive core values, and the absence of a coordinated system of assistance from trusted adults.
+We quickly learned that destructive behavior is part of an overall problem in the lives of students – family dysfunction, a lack of positive core values, and the absence of a coordinated system of assistance from trusted adults.
 We began to develop materials, curricula and support programs to teach good character traits, basic civic virtues, and habits for healthy living.
 Word of our programs quickly spread to schools outside Chattanooga, TN generating a national constituency and a new name – National Center for Youth Issues.
 Today, we are known as one of the primary providers of character education and life-skills development materials, training, and services across the nation.
 More than 40,000 schools across the country have used materials and services provided by NCYI, influencing the lives of over twelve million children and youth.

 We began to develop materials, curricula and support programs to teach good character traits, basic civic virtues, and habits for healthy living.
 Word of our programs quickly spread to schools outside Hamilton County, TN generating a national constituency and a new name – National Center for Youth Issues.
 Today, we are known as one of the primary resources for character education and life-skills development materials, training and services.
 More than 40,000 schools across the country have used materials and services provided by NCYI, influencing the lives of over twelve million children and youth.

-The National Center for Youth Issues aspires to be America’s premier clearinghouse for resource materials, training and support services to advance the psychosocial, emotional, physical, character, and life-skill capacities of today’s children and youth.
+The National Center for Youth Issues aspires to be America’s premier clearinghouse for resource materials, training and support services to advance the social, emotional, physical, character, and life-skill capacities of today’s children and youth.